davids-labs/lab/README.md

 ## 2. Current Product Scope (April 2026)

-The app is actively developed and includes a broad command-center surface, not just a single project workspace.
+The app is actively developed and now operates as a complete local-first product system, not just a standalone project editor.

+### Product positioning

+LAB separates private creation from public presentation:

+- Workspace side: structured planning, execution, and project-building tools for daily use.
+- Public side: polished, exportable project pages generated from the same source data.

+Core product goals in this build:

+- Keep all project and operating-system data local and portable.
+- Make structured project capture fast (forms, blocks, markdown import, asset linking).
+- Publish portfolio-grade output quickly (live preview + export + optional Git workflows).

 ### Workspace domains currently wired in the app shell